trustedanalytics/atk/doc/source/ad_scoring_engine.rst

 Posting Requests to Scoring Engine
 ----------------------------------

-Below are a couple of examples of posting a request to a scoring engine containing a LibSvm Model, and its response
+Below are a couple of examples of posting a request to a scoring engine containing a LibSvm Model, and its response.

 version 1 of Scoring Engine supporting strings for requests and response: